 In Switzerland various types of payments are available for individuals and businesses.
-Since 2008 Swiss banks have joined the SEPA (Single Euro Payments Area) credit transfer scheme, supporting payments in Euro (EUR).
-The domestic Swiss credit transfer scheme allows for payments in both Euro (EUR) and Swiss Francs (CHF).
+Since 2008.
+Swiss banks have been members of the SEPA (Single Euro Payments Area) credit transfer scheme, supporting payments in Euro (EUR).
+The domestic Swiss credit transfer scheme allows for payments in both euro (EUR) and Swiss francs (CHF).

 The Swiss Interbank Clearing (SIC) is Switzerland's central electronic payment system, where participating financial institutions settle both high-value transactions and retail payments.
 It plays a central role in the final settlement of Swiss payments in central bank money.

-Payments must be sent in Swiss Francs or Euro between accounts domiciled in Switzerland to leverage domestic schemes.
-Hence, to access local rails as a business, you need to open an account with a local or international bank with a Swiss branch.
+Payments must be sent in Swiss francs or euros between accounts domiciled in Switzerland to leverage domestic schemes.
+To access local rails as a business you need to open an account with a local or international bank with a Swiss branch.
 Get in touch here for recommendations.

-In addition, it's worth reporting that Switzerland and Liechtenstein share a common economic and monetary area, with the Swiss Franc serving as the official currency for both countries since the signing of the Customs Treaty on March 29, 1923.
-From that date, the Principality of Liechtenstein joined the Swiss economic area.
+In addition, it's worth noting that Switzerland and Liechtenstein have been part of a common economic and monetary area since 1923 with the Swiss franc serving as the official currency for both countries.

 Swiss banks assign International Bank Account Numbers (IBANs) to customers' accounts.
-The Swiss IBAN consists of 21 characters and has the following structure:
+IBANs in Switzerland consist of 21 characters and have the following structure:

 Clearing and settlement

-Since 2017, PostFinance Ltd, a popular financial services provider part of Swiss Post, began integrating its bilateral payment transactions with other financial institutions into the SIC system.
-This integration aimed to streamline and improve payment processing efficiency within the Swiss financial landscape.
+Since 2017, PostFinance, a popular financial services provider and part of Swiss Post, began integrating its bilateral payment transactions with other financial institutions into the SIC system.
+This integration aimed to streamline and improve payment processing within Switzerland.
 The migration was successfully completed by the end of March 2021, leading to a substantial increase in the number of retail payments processed through the SIC system.

 Payment methods in Switzerland

 Credit transfers are the predominant cashless payment method in Switzerland.
 Despite not being a member of the European Union, Swiss banks and PostFinance have been part of the SEPA (Single Euro Payments Area) credit transfer scheme since the end of January 2008.
-As a result, customers can efficiently execute domestic and cross-border payments in Euros using the SEPA Credit Transfers.
+As a result, customers can efficiently execute domestic and cross-border payments in euros using the SEPA Credit Transfer scheme.

-Under the Swiss domestic payment scheme, payments can be made in both Swiss Francs and Euros.
-It is not possible to specify the desired processing time or urgency of the payment – it may take a couple of hours, a day or even longer, depending on when the payment was initiated.
-Moreover, Swiss banks still do not support instant transfers, but plans are to make it become a reality by August 2024 (see the SIC5 section below for more details).
+Under the Swiss domestic payment scheme, payments can be made in both Swiss francs and euros.
+It is not possible to specify the desired processing time or urgency of the payment – it may take a couple of hours, a day or even longer depending on when the payment was initiated.
+Swiss banks do not currently support instant transfers, but plan to do so by August 2024 (see the SIC5 section below).

 In addition to traditional payment methods, it's worth mentioning TWINT, a widely-used digital wallet in Switzerland that enables users to make payments effortlessly with their smartphones through a simple app.
 The platform has achieved significant adoption, with approximately 77% of physical stores and 76% of online shops in the country offering it as a payment method.

 To set up LSV+, a debit authorization from the debtor is required, as well as a bank account for both the debtor and the creditor.
-Creditors submit direct debits electronically through an interface (e.g., online banking) or to SIX Interbank Clearing (via payCOMweb or file transfer).
+Creditors submit direct debits electronically through an interface such as their online banking portal or to SIX Interbank Clearing (via payCOMweb or file transfer).